Table of Contents

 - Wotchit — commercial product, designed especially for social video production.
 Worth checking out if you’re serious about it.

-- Adobe Spark – also avaialble on iOS
+- Adobe Spark – also available on iOS

 - iMovie — free with Apple devices.
 Quite a powerful editor, but limited in its captioning options.